qin-zzz/qin-zzz.github.io/posts/_posts/2021-09-25-Scaling-:-preparing-data-for-neural-network.md

 ---
 layout: post
-title:  "Scaling: preparing continuous data for neural network"
+title:  "Scaling: Preparing Continuous Data for Neural Network"
 date:   2021-09-28 09:00:40
 blurb: "The first step from GBDT to NN"
 ---